 Sedartis is full of little insights which are borderline annoying.
-They are annoying, because they are obvious and it’s possible only to be borderline annoyed with them, because they are obviously true.
-They are the kind of insights that make you wonder: why has nobody pointed this out to me, say, in year eleven.
+They are annoying, because they are obvious, and it’s possible only to be borderline annoyed with them, because they are obviously true.
+They are the kind of insights that make you wonder: why has nobody pointed this out to me in, say, year ten or eleven.

-Since joining me, unbidden, uninvited, and taking up quasi-permanent residence by my side, he has been doing this at irregular intervals, which, through their irregularity, at last have the advantage of containing a mild element of surprise.
+Since joining me, unbidden, uninvited, and taking up quasi-permanent residence by my side, he has sprung them on me at irregular intervals, which, on account of their irregularity, at least retain a mild but welcome element of surprise.

-‘This all makes perfect sense to me,’ I say to Sedartis, ‘and why are you telling me?
+‘This all makes perfect sense to me,’ I say to Sedartis, which it does, but: ‘why are you telling me?
 Now?’

-‘Because you’re obviously at that point in your life when your perception of time reaches a tipping point: your life expectancy nowadays isn’t quite but may soon be about a hundred, so around now, as you’re halfway through this, your feeling of losing your grip on time will accelerate and because you’re now no longer moving away from your birth but towards your death, you will find this more and more disconcerting.’
+‘Because you’re obviously at that point in your life when your perception of time reaches a tipping point: your life expectancy nowadays isn’t quite, but may soon be, about one hundred years, so around now, as you’re halfway through that more-or-less century of yours, your feeling of losing your grip on time will accelerate, and because you’re now no longer moving away from your birth, but towards your death, you will find this more and more disconcerting.’

 ‘What, more disconcerting than I find it already?’